-The Clerk of the Board shall file each Ordinance, within five (5) days after final passage, with the City/Town Clerk pursuant to Sections 4.8.2., 4.8.3., 4.8.4. and as required by Connecticut General Statutes.
-Within ten (10) days after receipt of such Ordinance, the City/Town Clerk shall publish the same in summary form in a newspaper having substantial circulation within the City, which notice shall also state that a full copy of the ordinance has been posted on the City website and is on file with the City/Town Clerk.
+The Clerk of the Board shall file each oordinance, within five (5) days after final passage, with the City/Town Clerk pursuant to Sections 4.8.2., 4.8.3., 4.8.4. and as required by Connecticut General Statutes.
+Within ten (10) days after receipt of such oordinance, the City/Town Clerk shall publish the same as required by Connecticut State Statutes-in summary form in a newspaper having substantial circulation within the City, which notice shall also state that a full copy of the ordinance has been posted on the City's website and is on file with the City/Town Clerk.

-In the event that an emergency Ordinance is passed pursuant to Section 4.10. of the Charter, the Board shall not have the right to direct that a summary be published, but the entire ordinance shall be published.
+In the event that an emergency ordinance is passed pursuant to Section 4.10. of the Charter, the Board shall not have the right to direct that a summary be published, but the entire ordinance shall be published.